 These centralized technology tools meant having confidence in your compliance and meeting regulatory requirements.
 Compliance workflow automation gives you the ability to audit multiple tasks into one process and schedule these processes to run on a regular basis automatically.

 While the technology has been revolutionary, it still doesn’t relieve compliance teams of monitoring people, processes, and anyone else who must meet compliance obligations.

-Because of the multiple exchange of hands in documents, there could be numerous submissions for review and need for amendments.
+Because of the multiple exchanges of hands in documents, there could be numerous submissions for review and the need for amendments.
 All the necessary steps should be taken into account and control processes must be enforced, and verification of information should be ensured.